 Don’t miss the room with changing exhibits tucked in before you hit the cafe.

 If you love otters, visit the Marsh Pavilion to see many North American River Otters.
 It also has a variety of birds among the vegetation.
 This smaller pavilion is perfect for preschoolers, and be on the lookout for special storytimes for the littlest visitors.
 This year they are starting a major renovation of this pavilion, so be sure to visit again after the addition of more hands-on exhibits.

 For those who are looking for a different kind of excitement, the Adventure Park at Virginia Aquarium is the place to go when it comes to heart-pounding activity!
 Visitors five and older can traverse the trees by zipline or climb up along the treetops on 15 trails stretching across the park.

-Last, but certainly not least, is perhaps the most fantastic adventure that the Virginia Aquarium & Marine Science Center offers.
+Last but certainly not least is perhaps the most fantastic adventure that the Virginia Aquarium & Marine Science Center offers.
 Slather sunscreen on your face, grab a hat that won’t blow away – and head to their dock.
 There, you will board one of the floating classrooms.

 The aquarium’s location on the Rudee Inlet is an ideal departure point for Sea Adventures’ boat trips.
-Staffed by knowledgable marine educators, you’ll find the perfect boat trip adventure for you and your family.
+Staffed by knowledgeable marine educators, you’ll find the perfect boat trip adventure for you and your family.
 They have so many exciting adventures: Dolphin Discoveries, Ocean Collections, Whales & Wildlife, Craft Brews Cruise, and even a Mermaid Seafari.